-Register using the online registration form.
-Please note that USAID staff must also register within USAID University to receive credit for attending the workshop; the course code is 31050.
-Workshop attendance is limited to 25 people, so please register now.
+Workshop attendance is limited to 25 people, so register now while space is still available using the online registration form.
+Please note that USAID staff will also need to register within USAID University to receive credit for attending the workshop; the course code is 31050.

 For additional questions, please contact Ellen Dragotto.